 Education Fund: This would be a solution for providing a sustained solution for households that demonstrates a state investment in the continuation of K-12 and adult education through remote and blended learning services.
 This is supported by the Utah State Board of Education business case for Broadband, and is included in the December 2020 USBE priority list.

-While the existing Utah Broadband Outreach Center (GOED) make recommendations to state and federal agencies, local governments, the governor, and the Legislature regarding policies and initiatives that promote the development of broadband-related infrastructure in the state and help implement those policies and initiatives, the new Broadband Adoption Coordinator would work inside an existing state office to administer a public-private matching grant program to agencies, localities, and community-based organizations engaging in broadband adoption and digital literacy training projects.
-The Utah State Library Division is best suited to house the coordinator and grant program, as their staff has successfully managed similarly large broadband adoption projects and their division infrastructure has the additional administrative capacity to support a grant program and coordinating body.
-Alternative agencies that could host the program include the Public Services Commission or Utah Broadband Outreach Center.
+While the Governor’s Office of Economic Development statutorily provides infrastructure and broadband coordination which includes working “with broadband providers, state and local governments, and other public and private stakeholders to facilitate and encourage the expansion and maintenance of broadband infrastructure throughout the state” and “may make recommendations to state and federal agencies, local governments, the governor, and the Legislature regarding policies and initiatives that promote the development of broadband-related infrastructure in the state and help implement those policies and initiatives,” the new Digital Adoption Coordinator would work inside an existing state office to administer a public-private matching grant program to coordinate agencies, localities, and community-based organizations engaging in broadband adoption and digital literacy training projects.
+While GOED would continue to spearhead the development of broadband infrastructure, the Digital Adoption Coordinator within the Libraries Division would address other components of connection including: subscription access; device access; digital literacy training; technical support; and appropriate online content.
+The Utah State Library Division (USLD) is best suited to house the coordinator and grant program, as their staff has successfully managed similarly large broadband adoption projects and their division infrastructure has the additional administrative capacity to support a grant program and coordinating body.
+Further, USLD is well equipped to reach underserved communities, assess their digital inclusion needs, and provide accessible services.
+Alternative agencies that could host the program include the Public Services Commission or the Governor’s Office of Economic Development .

 Strategy Two: Creation of State Digital Equity Master Plan